Collederas/collederas.com/content/blog/unreal-profile/unreal-profile.md

 - The leak start to happen right after the enemy explodes (I tried the same enemy exploding on an empty map and the same pattern appeared)
 - The bombfield is a big Blueprint with lots of collision spheres and logic

-This was enough to prompt me to ensure the field is cleaned up after the explosion to see if removing it from the world, alongside all its logic ad its cumbersome footprint, would help.
+This was enough to prompt me to ensure the field is cleaned up after the explosion to see if removing it from the world, alongside its cumbersome footprint, would help.
 I did set a lifetime for it here:

 <img src="./fix_field.png" alt="Destroy the field after 2 seconds!">